ehmicky/merge-error-cause/README.md

 `mergeErrorCause()` never throws.

-If `error` is an `Error` instance, it is returned.
-Any missing or invalid error property is directly modified.

-If it is not an `Error` instance, a new one is created and returned.
+If `error` is an `Error` instance and has a `cause`, it is returned.
+Otherwise, a new one is created and returned.

 # Support